Helias/isz-tool/README.md

  - Split files support (.isz, .i01, .i02, ...)
  - CRC checksums of both compressed an uncompressed data

-ISZ tool is a small command line tool currently able to :
- - Display informations about an ISZ file (uncompressed size, encryption type...)
- - Verify the file checksum
- - Extract the file to an .iso file

 Currently not supported :
  - Encryption
  - Creation of an .isz file (before creating an .isz file, take into